Tom McClean

-Tom McClean is a veteran of both the Parachute Regiment and the SAS and is a survival expert who lived on the island of Rockall from 26 May to 4 July 1985 to affirm Britain's claim to it; this is the third longest human occupancy of the island, surpassed in 1997 by a team from Greenpeace which spent 42 days on the island, and in 2014 by Nick Hancock who spent 45 days there.
+Tom McClean is a veteran of both the Parachute Regiment and the Special Air Service (SAS) and is a survival expert who lived on the island of Rockall from 26 May to 4 July 1985 to affirm Britain's claim to it; this is the third longest human occupancy of the island, surpassed in 1997 by a team from Greenpeace which spent 42 days on the island, and in 2014 by Nick Hancock who spent 45 days there.

 Early life

-Having been abandoned as a baby, McClean started life as an orphan at Bethany Home in Dublin, Ireland.
+Having been abandoned as a baby, McClean lived the 1st years of his life as an orphan at Bethany Home in Dublin, Ireland.
 He spent much of his teenage years working on a farm until he was bored and enlisted in the British Army.
 After Blyth and Ridgway rowed the Atlantic in 1966, McClean announced to both that he was going to complete this alone.

 Military career

 McClean started his military career in the Parachute Regiment and then progressed into the SAS for nine years.